DUOG Strangle Strategy

 A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.

-Why this strangle structure on DUOG specifically: IV rank is unavailable in the current snapshot, so regime-based timing for DUOG is inferred from ATM IV at 115.50% alone, with a market-implied 1-standard-deviation move of approximately 33.11% (roughly $12.93 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated DUOG expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on DUOG should anchor to the underlying notional of $39.05 per share and to the trader's directional view on DUOG etf.
+Why this strangle structure on DUOG specifically: DUOG IV at 104.50% is on the cheap side of its 1-year range, which favors premium-buying structures like a DUOG strangle, with a market-implied 1-standard-deviation move of approximately 29.96% (roughly $14.69 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated DUOG expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on DUOG should anchor to the underlying notional of $49.05 per share and to the trader's directional view on DUOG etf.

 DUOG strangle setup

-The DUOG strangle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With DUOG near $39.05, the first option leg uses a $41.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed DUOG chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The DUOG strangle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With DUOG at $49.05 on that close, the first option leg uses a $52.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed DUOG chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 DUOG shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |